-- 13.13.3 Residential Density.
+13.13.3 Residential Density.
 For the purpose of computing residential density, the minimum lot size for each dwelling unit shall be three hundred (300) square feet.
 Residential density shall be computed based on the entire development parcel.
-There shall be no required minimum Lot Area Per Dwelling Unit in the PUD-KS District. - 13.13.4 Maximum Building Height. - 13.13.4\1 The maximum height permitted in the district shall be sixty-five (65) two hundred fifty (250) feet except as it may be further limited or permitted below.
+There shall be no required minimum Lot Area Per Dwelling Unit in the PUD-KS District.

+13.13.4 Maximum Building Height.

+- 13.13.4_1 The maximum height permitted in the district shall be sixty-five (65) two hundred fifty (250) feet except as it may be further limited or permitted below.
 The permitted heights are further illustrated on the Building Height Regulation Map for the PUD-KS, Map 13.11. - Reduced Building Height to One Hundred Forty Two Hundred Feet.
 The maximum height shall be reduced to one two hundred forty (140200) feet in portions of the PUD-KS District within one hundred fifty two hundred twenty-five (150225) feet of the centerline of Binney Street. - (2) Reduced Building Height to Eighty-Five Feet.
-The maximum height shall be further reduced to eighty-five (85) feet in the portion of the PUD-KS District bounded by the centerline of Binney Street, the centerline of Third Street, a line four hundred twenty-five (425) feet north of and parallel to the centerline of Broadway, and a line seventy-five (75) feet west of and parallel to the centerline of Fifth Street, including the extension of such lines to their intersection with other reference lines identified in this Paragraph. - (3) Increased Building Height to Three Hundred Fifty Feet and up to or Five Hundred Feet.
-In the portion of the district not described in Paragraphs (1) and (2) above, the Planning Board may approve a Final Development Plan containing building heights exceeding two hundred fifty (250) feet but not to exceed five hundred (500) feet, subject to the following limitations that may be waived by the Planning Board only upon a finding that any such waiver(s) will result in a superior development that better conforms to the objectives of this Section 13.10, the standards in Section 13.13.42, and applicable city plans and guidelines.
-Further, the Planning Board must find that any buildings above three hundred and fifty (350) feet are of a distinctive and particularly high quality architectural design. within a distance of four hundred twenty-five (425) feet from the centerline of Broadway, the Planning Board may approve one building that is of exceptional architectural quality to exceed two hundred fifty (250) feet but not to exceed three hundred fifty (350) feet, provided that no more than twenty percent (20%) of the area of that portion of the district may be covered by buildings or parts of buildings exceeding two hundred fifty (250) feet in height.

-- a.
-No more than ten percent (10%) of the land area of the Development Parcel may be covered by portions of buildings in excess of two hundred fifty (250) feet in height. - b.
+The maximum height shall be further reduced to eighty-five (85) feet in the portion of the PUD-KS District bounded by the centerline of Binney Street, the centerline of Third Street, a line four hundred twenty-five (425) feet north of and parallel to the centerline of Broadway, and a line seventy-five (75) feet west of and parallel to the centerline of Fifth Street, including the extension of such lines to their intersection with other reference lines identified in this Paragraph. - (3) Increased Building Height to Three Hundred Fifty Feet or Five Hundred Feet.
+In the portion of the district not described in Paragraphs (1) and (2) above, the Planning Board may approve a Final Development Plan containing building heights exceeding two hundred fifty (250) feet but not to exceed five hundred (500) feet, subject to the additional limitations set forth below: within a distance of four hundred twenty-five (425) feet from the centerline of Broadway, the Planning Board may approve one building that is of exceed five hundred (500) feet and other buildings to exceed two hundred fifty (250) feet but not to exceed three hundred fifty (350) feet, provided that no more than twenty percent (20%) of the area of that portion of the district may be covered by buildings or parts of buildings exceeding two hundred fifty (250) feet in height. - No more than ten percent (10%) of the land area of the Development Parcel may be covered by portions of buildings in excess of two hundred fifty (250) feet in height. - b.
 No individual story of a building located above two hundred fifty (250) feet in height shall have a gross floor area exceeding fifteen thousand (15,000) square feet. - c.
 No more than one building shall be allowed to exceed three hundred fifty (350) feet in height.
-In reviewing a Development Proposal or Final Development Plan including a building that exceeds three hundred fifty (350) feet in height, the Planning Board shall determine whether the taller building supports the objectives for Kendall Square set forth in the K2 Plan, Kendall Square Design Guidelines and PUD-KS Urban Design Framework.
+In reviewing a Development Proposal or Final Development Plan including a building that exceeds three hundred fifty (350) feet in height, the Planning Board shall determine whether the taller building will benefit the City by providing a distinctive architectural landmark that is consistent with the vision for Kendall Square set forth in the K2 Plan, Kendall Square Design Guidelines and PUD-KS Urban Design Framework.
+If the Planning Board determines that a proposed building at such a height is not consistent with this vision, then the Board may approve a Final Development Plan in which no building exceeds three hundred fifty (350) feet in height.